yuchsiao/yuchsiao.github.io/_posts/2016-11-05-imbalanced-dataset.md

 ### Resampling and bagging

-From [Wallace2011](http://ieeexplore.ieee.org/document/6137280/).
-Explained in [Learning Imbalanced Classes](http://svds.com/learning-imbalanced-classes/).
+From [Wallace2011].
 Steps are as below

 + Bootstrap
 + Balance by downsampling into N different datasets